Sailing Holidays around the Grenadines

-The Grenadines islands sit just to the North of Grenada at the very Southern end of the larger Caribbean chain.
-The region is beautifully diverse and an amazing sailing ground to explore on your own chartered yacht.
-Smaller sandy islands contrast with their larger volcanic counterparts that rise imposingly from the sea covered in lush rain-forest.
+The Grenadines islands sit just to the North of Grenada, at the very Southern end of the larger Caribbean chain.
+The region is beautifully diverse and an impressive sailing ground to explore on your own chartered yacht.
+Smaller sandy islands contrast with their larger volcanic counterparts rising imposingly from the sea.
 Take the time to cruise the area and you’ll discover amazing picture-perfect white sand beaches around every corner.
 Its no wonder that the area featured heavily in the ‘Pirates of the Caribbean’ movies.

 The Grenadines are much less developed than many other areas in the Caribbean and you’ll find real authenticity here.
-A place where a beach shack remains a literal cobbling together of drift wood manned by a couple of friendly local fishermen looking to sell you their wares.
-The lack of infrastructure won’t be to everyone’s taste, but for those who want to feel like they’re on a genuine adventure away from the hustle and bustle of modern day life – the Grenadines offer a true paradisaical reprieve.
+A place where a beach shack remains a literal cobbling together of drift wood, manned by a couple of friendly local fishermen.
+The lack of infrastructure won’t be to everyone’s taste, but for those who want to feel like they’re on a genuine adventure away from modern day life – the Grenadines offer a true paradisaical reprieve.

 A collection of tiny islands protected by a giant horseshoe reef, the Cays are the kind of place that leave even world circumnavigator’s struck with awe.
 Take a mooring and then swim over to Baradel Island where you can snorkel with turtles in just 8 to 10 feet of water.